robert-gilliam/robert-gilliam/README.md

 - 💻 Full-Stack Developer with over a decade of experience creating web applications.
 - 🤖 Founder of [philanthrobots.ai](https://philanthrobots.ai), empowering non-profits and charities with AI.
 - 🌽 Board President and Founder of [Carnation Farmers Market](https://carnationfarmersmarket.org).
+- 🌍 Team leader with expertise in strategic planning, marketing, agile development, and cultivating collaboration.
 - 🌱 Lifelong learner, striving to stay relevant even when JavaScript becomes obsolete.

 ### 🛠️ Tech Toolbox: